bwnyasse/led/README.md

 LED is designed for microservice architecture builds with [docker](https://www.docker.com/).

-If you are already familiar with [elastic stack](https://www.elastic.co/fr/webinars/introduction-elk-stack), LED **setup** will be very easy for you.
+If you are already familiar with [elastic stack](https://www.elastic.co/fr/webinars/introduction-elk-stack), LED **understanding** will be very easy for you.

 ### Logging Driver

-LED assumes that you are using the [fluentd](http://www.fluentd.org/) logging driver to send container logs to the Fluentd collector as structured log data.
+LED assumes that you are using [docker logging driver](https://docs.docker.com/engine/admin/logging/fluentd/) to send container logs to the [Fluentd](http://www.fluentd.org/) collector as structured log data.

 ## How to use it ?